 Orthophosphate is a dissolved form of phosphorus and is the only form that is immediately available for uptake by algae.
-Orthophosphate concentrations often limit algal populations and are of concern due to the ability of some algal species to produce toxins and negatively affect drinking water taste and odor.
-Therefore, elevated orthophosphate levels can be of concern.
-Sources of orthophosphate include the decay of plant debris and other organic matter; the minerals that makeup rocks, soils, and sediments in the watershed; wastewater treatment plant effluent; failing individual sewage disposal systems; runoff from fertilized agricultural lands and urban areas; and erosion of stream channels, dirt roads, construction sites, and other land surfaces.
+Orthophosphate concentrations often limit algal populations and are a concern because some algal species produce toxins that negatively affect drinking water taste and odor.
+Sources of orthophosphate include the decay of plant debris and other organic matter; the minerals that make up rocks, soils, and sediments in the watershed; wastewater treatment plant effluent; failing individual sewage disposal systems; runoff from fertilized agricultural lands and urban areas; and erosion of stream channels, dirt roads, construction sites, and other land surfaces.

-Similar to spring 2024, summer 2024 orthophosphate concentrations were generally low compared to the five-year average values for most sites (Figure 12).
+Similar to summer 2024, fall 2024 orthophosphate concentrations were generally low compared to the five-year average values for most sites (Figure 12).
 This result is positive from a water quality perspective.
-These low and declining orthophosphate concentrations were observed in the last year and hopefully will persist.
-Conversely, orthophosphate levels at both the Hansen Feeder Canal near the outlet leading to Green Ridge Glade Reservoir and the Green Ridge Glade Reservoir laboratory line were substantially higher than the five-year average value.
-The cause of these two elevated values is unknown.
-These high values are particularly of note because the upstream sites in the CB-T (Hansen Canal below Flatiron Reservoir and above) have relatively low orthophosphate concentrations compared to the five-year average.
+These low and declining orthophosphate concentrations were observed throughout last year and hopefully will persist.

 Figure 12.
-Average orthophosphate values for May through July 2019-2023 and the 2024 average value (red dot) at sites included in the LWP SWMP.
+Average orthophosphate values for August through October 2019-2023 and the 2024 average value (red dot) at sites included in the LWP SWMP.
 Blue bars indicate mainstem sites, light blue bars indicate tributary sites and aqua-blue bars represent Colorado-Big Thompson sites.
 Grey bars indicate sites where data collection began in 2023.
-In these cases, the grey bar represents average 2023 values, and the red dot represents the average 2024 value.
+In these cases, the grey bar represents average 2023 values.